Posted August 2017 by NZCU Baywide

 The question here is which is the best choice for you?
-The first of these is a secured loan, which uses personal property like your car as ‘security’.
+The first of these is a secured individual loan, which uses personal property like your car as ‘security’.
 In agreeing to these terms, you’ll often receive a better rate.

-These unsecured loans, on the other hand, don’t require any form of security.
+Unsecured individual loans, on the other hand, don’t require any form of security.
 As they’re riskier for the lender, you’re often charged a higher interest rate, but in exchange they’re also easier to get.